somedatapacket/docs.humio.com/content/configuration/authentication/role-based-auth.md

 Roles can be defined in Humio or in external systems and integrated with through SAML and LDAP.

-We we use the strict distinction that "authentication" is the subject of establishing the identity of the user only, and "authorization" is the subject of deciding which actions a (authenticated) user may perform.
+We use the strict distinction that "authentication" is the subject of establishing the identity of the user only, and "authorization" is the subject of deciding which actions a (authenticated) user may perform.